Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

-A prototyping system for agent experience must: \textbf{C5.
-Provide an environment to run and control the agent.} Users should be able to run their agent prototype, just as LLM prompts need to be run for one to observe and understand the prompt prototype's behavior~\cite{liang2025prompts, zamfirescu2023johnny}.
+A prototyping system for agent UX must: \textbf{\capabilityFive{1}}.
+Developers of agent prototypes should be able to run their agent UX prototype, just as LLM prompts need to be run for one to observe and understand the prompt prototype's behavior~\cite{liang2025prompts, zamfirescu2023johnny}.
 Such systems should at minimum allow for \formativeCode{manual testing} of the agent, emphasized in the development of generative AI experiences~\cite{liang2025prompts}.
-In addition, these systems should also enable agent global controls to steer the agent~\cite{liang2025tabletalk}.
+In addition, these systems should also enable global controls of agents to steer the agent~\cite{liang2025tabletalk}.

-\paragraph{\textbf{A5.
-Understand the agent's runtime behavior}} While prototyping agents, it is important to understand the agent's runtime behavior, especially during debugging (EP3).
+\paragraph{\textbf{\activityFive{1}}} While prototyping agents, it is important to understand the agent's runtime behavior, especially during debugging (RE-P3).
 Participants with relevant domain expertise reasoned about both the agent's \formativeCode{input context and outputs} as well as the \formativeCode{UI state}.
 This introduced complexity compared to LLMs with text-only inputs and outputs.
-Thus, the developers considered both visual representations of the UI---like screenshots~\cite{he-etal-2024-webvoyager, zhou2024webarena} and \epQuote{recordings of the navigation that's happening}{1}---as well as textual representations---like HTML and accessibility trees~\cite{he-etal-2024-webvoyager, zhou2024webarena}---since \epQuote{how [UI elements] look to [humans] is not exactly the same as how they look to the agent}{1}.
-For UI support, EP5 used tools that gave an \epQuote{x-ray view into the [UI] hierarchy...when we want stuff as transparently as possible}{5}.
+Thus, these participants considered both visual representations of the UI---like screenshots~\cite{he-etal-2024-webvoyager, zhou2024webarena} and \epQuote{recordings of the navigation that's happening}{1}---as well as textual representations---like HTML and accessibility trees~\cite{he-etal-2024-webvoyager, zhou2024webarena}---since \epQuote{how [UI elements] look to [humans] is not exactly the same as how they look to the agent}{1}.
+For UI support, RE-P5 used tools that gave an \epQuote{x-ray view into the [UI] hierarchy...when we want stuff as transparently as possible}{5}.

-We derive that prototyping systems should: \textbf{C6.
-Help the user debug the agent's runtime behavior.} Users should be able to have information on what the agent was observing and what output it generated to understand the behavior of the agent.
-Literature also suggests providing sufficient information is essential for debugging prompts~\cite{liang2025understanding}, which is known to be challenging activity in prompt prototyping~\cite{epperson2025interactive, liang2025prompts, zamfirescu2023johnny}.
+We derive that prototyping systems should: \textbf{\capabilitySix{1}}.
+Developers of agent prototypes should be able to have information on what the agent was observing and what output it generated to understand the behavior of the agent.
+The literature also suggests that providing sufficient information is essential for debugging prompts~\cite{liang2025understanding}, which is known to be a challenging activity in prompt prototyping~\cite{epperson2025interactive, liang2025prompts, zamfirescu2023johnny}.